krixik-ai/krixik-docs/docs/system/parameters_processing_files_through_pipelines/process_method.md

 ### Output Size Cap

-The current size limit on output generated by the `.process` method is 5MB.
+The current size limit on output generated by the `process` method is 5MB.